Day retreat Saturday 22nd January, 2022

 Do I need to be able to sit in the lotus position or any other special position?

 No!
 There is no special sitting position or physical requirements.
 For a sitting meditation the suggestion is to sit upright, with your upper body self-supporting (for example, away from the back of a chair).
 But if that isn’t practical, then you can sit however you choose.
-You should bare in mind that most of practices will last around 30 minutes.
+You should bare in mind that several practices will last around 30 minutes.
 But, if you need to move or stretch while in a practice, then of course that’s fine.
 On one hand, a small amount of physical discomfort can give us an opportunity to work with difficulty, on the other hand it’s not intended to be self-imposed torture 🙂

 What is the refund policy?